 And the weight thingie?
 Eh!
 Who says I’m out of shape?
 Round is a shape!!

 Prep time: 25 min | Cooking time: 15-20 min | Makes: 8 medium sized treats

 pre-made crescent rolls

 salt, to taste

-flour, as neeed
+flour, as needed

-SAUTE cumin and coriander seeds in hot oil till they start to sizzle.
+Sauté cumin and coriander seeds in hot oil till they start to sizzle.
 Fry onions till tender and slightly browned.
 Add chopped spinach and fry until spinach wilts.

-ADD salt, chilli powder, turmeric and garam masala and fry for a few seconds.
+Add in salt, chilli powder, turmeric and garam masala and fry for a few seconds.
 Stir in paneer and cook for a few minutes till done and blended well.
 Garnish with coriander leaves and set aside to cool.

-BAKE for 20-25 minutes till lightly browned and done.
+Bake for 20-25 minutes till lightly browned and done.